wp-plugins/thinktwit/readme.txt

 Contributors: stephen.pickett
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=B693F67QHAT8E
 Author URI: http://www.thepicketts.org
-Tags: twitter, tweet, thinktwit
-Requires at least: 2.8.6
+Tags: twitter, tweet, thinktwit, think, multiple, caching, ajax, shorecode, css Requires at least: 2.8.6
 Tested up to: 3.2.1
 Stable tag: trunk

-A sidebar widget that outputs Twitter tweets.
-It is highly customisable through CSS and can be easily placed anywhere within your site.
-It supports caching and no-caching (if using WP Super Cache, for instance), can use JavaScript/AJAX but is not required, and can use CURL as an alternative connection mechanism.
-Unlike most other plugins it allows output from multiple Twitter users.
-Updated regularly!
+Outputs tweets from one or more Twitter users.
+Activated through the Widget interface, shortcode or Output Anywhere (PHP function call)

 == Description ==

+ThinkTwit is a highly customisable plugin that can output tweets from multiple users (something that very few other plugins can do successfully).
-ThinkTwit uses the Twitter ATOM API to display recent tweets from one or more Twitter users.
+It uses the Twitter ATOM API to access tweets which can be cached.
 It is very simple, yet flexible and easily customised.
-It can be placed on your Wordpress page simply through drag and drop on the Widgets interface or through the use of Shortcode or PHP function calls.
+It can be placed on your
+Wordpress page simply through drag and drop on the Widgets interface or through the use of Shortcode or Output Anywhere (PHP function call).
+Updated regularly!

 Plugin URI: http://www.thepicketts.org/thinktwit/

 Features:
 --------
- * Configure from Widgets settings
+ * Can be configured from Widgets settings (if displayed in sidebar)
+ * Can be implemented using shortcode or Output Anywhere (PHP function call)
+ * Contains default slimline CSS for integrated look and feel
+ * Easy to configure and customise (through settings and CSS)
- * Multiple instances can be deployed (like other widgets)
+ * Multiple instances can be deployed (like other widgets/plugins)
  * JavaScript is not required (unless no-caching is activated)
  * Can specify multiple usernames
  * Can specify maximum number of tweets
- * Easy to configure and customise (through CSS)
+ * Can specify maximum number of days back to display
  * Supports no-caching, to prevent caching of tweets by caching engines such as WP Super Cache
  * Supports CURL as an alternative to access the Twitter API if URL file-access is disabled
  * Supports optional caching of tweets
- * Can be implemented using shortcode or PHP function call
  * Can display the avatar of the Twitter user
  * Output can be filtered (using apply_filters)

 Requirements/Restrictions:
 -------------------------
- * Works with Wordpress 2.8.6 to 3.1.3, not tested with other versions
+ * Works with Wordpress 2.8.6 to 3.2.1, not tested with other versions
  * Can be installed using the widgets sidebar
- * Can also be used via shortcode or PHP call (which can be placed anywhere)
+ * Can also be used via shortcode or Output Anywhere (PHP function call)

 == Installation ==